How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 Runny or Thick Gravy

 Getting the right consistency for rajma gravy can be tricky.
-If your gravy is too thin, mash some of the cooked beans against the side of the pot with a spoon.
+If your gravy is too thin, mash some cooked beans against the pot’s side with a spoon.
 The starch from the beans will thicken the gravy naturally.
 Let it simmer uncovered for some time to reduce and thicken.

 Bland Flavor